 You may feel you purpose involves being different in your family, in your workplace, or in your culture - and you may fear not fitting in.
 Perhaps you think your purpose is too big or too ridiculous to follow through on.
 We often tell ourselves that we do not have the strengths, courage, talents or capacities to live into our creative visions.
 Or maybe we are so caught in blaming other people for how we feel and have conveniently "forgotten" our purpose nearly entirely.

-The importance of finding the feeling state behind your purpose is so you can begin living into your vision everyday.
-Creativity, for example is a quality that I feel called to live into and so it becomes a way for me to develop my character and give to the world.
-Through my creativity I have to learn how to see more deeply into life, to be present, to listen within, to be more spontaneous and patient and trusting and so on.
-Knowing these feeling qualities that contribute to my purpose helps me start to live into my creative vision.
+The importance of finding the feeling-tone behind our purpose is so we can begin living into the emotionality of our creative vision everyday.
+Intuitive Creativity, for example is one quality that I feel called to live into, and so it becomes a way for me to develop my character and give to the world.
+Intuitive creativity has helped me loosen my conditioning and my encultured views about what is right and wrong.

 Progressing as a Whole

 Having worked in a large hospital setting facilitating art for the elderly and interacting with hundreds of people, I learned that we all have a part to play in the organizations that we live and work in.
 We are all essential.
 Some of the best people I have met were not necessarily the people who are at the top of the organization.
 The people most on purpose were the ones who were giving to the reality of their day in an authentic, loving, mature way that considered the whole.